Ohio Association of Alcohol & Other Drug Addiction Counselors

 Dorothy is a Licensed Independent Chemical Dependency Counselor through the Ohio Chemical Dependency Professionals Board and a Licensed Social Worker.
-Dorothy served 2 years as OAADAC secretary and on OAADAC's workforce development committee and is currently a member of NAADAC's student committee.
+Dorothy served 2 years as OAADAC secretary and is currently a member of NAADAC's student committee.
 Dorothy was awarded a Fellowship with NAADAC's Minority Fellows Program and was named SAMHSA's Fellow of the Month in June 2018.
 She completed her MSW at the University of Akron.
-She has experience in inpatient, outpatient, and detox settings and is currently with the Hitchcock Center for Women doing CQI, Client's Rights, and Trauma counseling with women in Cleveland.
+She has experience in inpatient, outpatient, and detox settings and is currently with Stella Maris as the Quality Assurance Manager.
 Dorothy works with various agencies, boards, and committees to represent the interests of OAADAC and of all Addiction Professionals in Ohio.

-John Ellis, LISW-S, LICDC-CS, ICCS ; Vice President
+Raynard Packard, M.A.Ed, LICDC-CS, ICCS, ; Vice President